 The most common type of business started by young people was online retail, but professional services such as marketing, design or photography were also popular options.

-Notably, a quarter of young people had no desire to work for someone else but themselves, while 34 percent ranked passion as the top reason for choosing a career, followed by work-life balance and monetary reward.
+Notably, a quarter of young people had no desire to work for anyone else but themselves, while 34 percent ranked passion as the top reason for choosing a career, followed by work-life balance and monetary reward.

 Furthermore, over 75 percent said they could take a pay cut if necessary to follow their passion, with 43 percent willing to scarify 10 to 30 percent of their income.